How to Decorate Your Home for the 2026 New Year

 As the core gathering space of the home, the living room decoration design should focus on "atmosphere, interaction, and layering," balancing the festive feel of red and gold with the simple texture of modern home furnishings, cleverly incorporating Year of the Horse elements while avoiding visual clutter.

 In terms of color design, use off-white, light gray, and natural wood colors as the base to create a transparent and comfortable space, and then use red and gold as the main decorative colors.
 Add touches through soft furnishings – replace cushions with red/gold ones, and add a short-pile red carpet.
-Place wooden horse-shaped ornaments on the TV cabinet, and simple "Fu" character stickers on the TV background wall to maintain a clean look.
+Place wooden horse-shaped ornaments on the TV cabinet.
 Display a red ceramic fruit bowl and holy floral arrangements on the coffee table, combining practicality and decoration.

 3. Bedroom Decoration